Arrested for Disorderly Conduct in Los Angeles?

 of people are arrested in and around Los Angeles every year for disorderly

-conduct offenses, giving rise to criticism about law enforcement arresting
+conduct offenses.
+This has resulted in criticism about law enforcement

-people simply because they are being an “annoyance.”
-Even
+seemingly arresting people simply because they are being an “annoyance.”

 misdemeanor, a conviction could still result in a criminal record and time spent in

-For this reason, you should still take these charges seriously.
-Due to
+For this reason, you should take these charges seriously.
+Due to how broadly

-how broadly these laws are interpreted, it would be in your best interest
+these laws are interpreted, it would be in your best interest to have

-to have an experienced criminal defense attorney in Los Angeles review
+an experienced criminal defense attorney in Los Angeles review the circumstances

-charges from every angle and will fight to get your charges reduced or
+look at your charges from every angle and will fight to get your charges

 Actions That Could Result in Disorderly Conduct Charges